Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Pulled hamstring symptoms

 The hamstring muscle group consists of three separate muscles; the semitendinosus, semimembranosus and biceps femoris.
-During sprinting the hamstring muscles work extremely hard to decelerate the tibia or shin bone as it swings out.
-It is in this phase just before the foot strikes the ground that the hamstrings become injured as the muscles are working hardest at the same time as approaching their maximum length.
+Sprinting related hamstring strains most commonly occur lower down the thigh in the long head of the biceps femoris muscle (at the point where the muscle joins the tendon).
+During sprinting the hamstring muscles work extremely hard to decelerate the shin bone just before the foot strikes the ground and it is at this point that the hamstring is most likely to tear.

 Pulled hamstring treatment

-Stretching exercises should be done but only when pain allows.
+Stretching exercises which can begin only when pain allows.
 It is likely that strengthening exercises will be possible before the leg is ready for stretching.

 Strengthening exercises which begin with gentle static or isometric contractions and progress gradually through dynamic exercises involving movement to eventually performing more advanced strengthening exercises and sprint training.

 Maintaining fitness.
 This is important not only to speed up the athletes return to full fitness but to keep them sane!
 After the acute stage stationary exercise machines such as rowing machines and cross trainers are used.
 Gradually the athlete progresses to gentle jogging and shuttle runs.